lidyasoftwarehouse-hub/Tomorrow/privacy-policy.md

 ## 1. Introduction

-Welcome to Travel Chess.
+Welcome to Tomorrow: Smart Alarms.
 This Privacy Policy explains how we handle information when you use our mobile application ("App").
 We are committed to protecting your privacy.

 ## 2. Information We Do Not Collect

-Travel Chess is designed to work **offline** and **without user accounts**.
+Tomorrow: Smart Alarms is designed to work **offline** and **without user accounts**.
 We do **not** collect, store, or share:

 - Personal identification information (name, email, phone number)
 - Location data